-3 Art Games
+Art Games

-Art Games consist of a relatively new strand on the game industry.
-Its projects are normally produced with a low budget and focus on breaking expectations and paradigms, on being provocative, and on creating unique experiences that may be motivated by artistic movements and interventions.
-The term Art Game was used for the first time in 2002 [9], and it can be understood as a game whose structure is destined to produce different reactions in the audience.
-Similarly to entertainment-focused games, Art Games normally have audio and video output and interactive interfaces, but in a non-conventional way.
-Often their visual is aesthetically surreal, and not necessarily realistic.
-The way the player interacts with the game (i.e., the game mechanics) is generally unusual.
-Moreover, instead of a fixed, linear script, they may borrow, for example, characteristics from contemporary literature, and present stories that are non-linear and often open to a variety of interpretations.

-Comprehended within the Art Games genre, there are sub-genres focused on specific artistic segments, such as music, as we can observe on the Music Video Games.
-In Music Video Games, the game mechanics are oriented around the interaction with very elementary musical elements, such as rhythm, which makes them easily associable with many traditional puzzle games that uses rhythmic structures to overcome obstacles (for example, in games such as Vib-Ribbon (Sony Interactive Entertainment, 1999) and Patapon (SIE Japan Studio, 2007)).
-The creative expressiveness of the user in the current projects of this genre is normally very restricted, since the only action allowed for the player is usually to press determined buttons at predetermined moments.
+Recently a new line of research has been drawn on the digital arts horizon.
+Composed of mixtures of innovative gameplay mechanics, disturbing narratives and surreal aesthetics, the Art Games are normally produced with a low budget and focus on breaking expectations and paradigms, on being provocative, and on creating unique experiences.
+The term Art Game was first used in Holmes (2002), and it can be understood as a game whose structure is destined to produce different reactions in the audience.
+Similarly to entertainmentfocused games, they normally have audio and video output and interactive interfaces, but in a non-conventional way.
+Within the Art Games genre, there are sub-genres focused on specific artistic segments, such as music, as we can observe on Music Video Games.
+In these games, the mechanics are oriented around the interaction with very elementary musical elements, such as rhythm, which makes them easily associable with many traditional puzzle games that uses rhythmic structures to overcome obstacles (for example, in Vib-Ribbon (Sony Interactive Entertainment, 1999) and Patapon (SIE Japan Studio, 2007)).
+The creative expressiveness of the user in the current projects of this genre is very restricted, since the only action allowed for the player is usually to press determined buttons at predetermined moments.
+Another project worth mentioning is ElectroPlankton (Iwai 2005).
+In ElectroPlankton a user interacts with objects in virtual scenarios, which affects the movement of digital "planktons" that play musical notes, generating music.
+However, he/she must still be engaged in the music generation process, and must reason about the music generation mechanics of the game during play.
+Our implicit cooperation approach is, hence, fundamentally different.